CN3ves/5-/docs/index.md

 > **Explore**: Reflects a particular eye for details and understanding what they mean.
 Influences the character's effectiveness when dealing with objects and finding out-of-place details *(other situations)*.
 <details>
-  <summary><u><i>Character creation</i></u></summary>
+  <summary><u><i>At Character Creation...</i></u></summary>
   All attributes are set to 0, reflecting an average effectiveness for each type situation.
-A player can choose one single attribute that his character excels (+1) at, by sacrificing another attribute (-1), indicating that the character spent more time than usual practicing one type of situation, so also less time than usual doing practicing the other.
+A player can choose one single attribute that his character excels at (+1), by sacrificing another attribute (-1), indicating that the character spent more time than usual doing one type of situation, and consequently less time than usual practicing the other.
 </details>

 ### 1.3 Character skills
 [top](#table-of-contents)

 If the attributes are what distinguishes the characters' broad strengths or weaknesses, skills are the fine differences that will make a character unique.
 Skills refer to anything a character may do *and so include every possible action*, from using weapons and armour to interacting with other creatures and objects.
-While the attributes are a small set of limited options, the idea is to have a free and fluid skill's list, allowing skills to be made up *on the fly* as required. `Skills measure how good the character is at doing a given action and are defined by their level (mastery) and tier (power)`.
+While the attributes are a small set of limited options, the idea is to have a free and fluid skill's list, allowing skills to be made up *on the fly* as required.
+Skills measure how good the character is at doing a given action and are defined by their level (mastery) and tier (power).
 Broadly, skills can be divided into the following categories:

 <blockquote>
 <details>
-  <summary><b>*Combat skills</b>: Use of weapons and armour and well as tactical evaluations</summary>
+  <summary><b>*Combat skills</b>: Use of weapons and armour as well as tactical evaluations</summary>
-  <i>Weapons: Sword, </i><br>
+  <i>Weapons: Sword, Spear, Crossbow, Axe, Hammer, Bow, Halberd, Sword, Club, etc. </i><br>
-  <i>Armour:  Evade, Dodge, </i><br>
+  <i>Armour:  Padded armour, Leather armour, Hide armour, Chain mail, Scale mail, Breastplate, Ring Mail, Full plate, etc. </i><br>
-  <i>Tactical:  Feint, Use terrain, etc.</i><br>
+  <i>Tactical: Feint, Disarm, Grapple, Knock, Push, Use terrain, Distract, etc.</i><br>
 </details>

 </blockquote>